open-i18n/rust-unic/docs/Unicode_and_Rust.md

 that a data processing codebase should not be held back from upgrading its Unicode version because of any limitations with upgrading its code to a newer version of the compiler.

+And a peculiar case for keeping the Unicode version of the data separate from the code is when it gets to *Private-Use Code Points*.
+These code points (like any other code point) receive *default* character properties, which are specified by the Unicode Stanard.
+However, they *can* be assigned non-default property values, as deemed by the application.
+This is something that should never affect how source code is being compiled, or a compiler being deployed, but only the data being processed an application with clear boundries for the Private-Use code points.

 ## Tehnical Challenges